Is Preventing Type 2 Diabetes with Diet Really Possible? YES!!!

 According to the Centers for Disease Control, diabetes is the seventh leading cause of death in the U.S. It is a chronic disease that usually leads to many painful, serious, and disabling health conditions before it turns fatal.
 Because of these dangers, you would think preventing type 2 diabetes is at the top of everyone’s health goals.
 You would be wrong.

 Unfortunately, the majority of people do not focus on preventing type 2 diabetes.
-This, despite the fact that 30 million adults in the U.S. suffer from diabetes.
-This, despite the fact that, according to the Centers for Disease Control, approximately 84 million more American adults have prediabetes.
+This is despite the fact that 30 million adults in the U.S. suffer from diabetes.
+This is despite the fact that, according to the Centers for Disease Control, approximately 84 million more American adults have prediabetes.
 (Statistics show that prediabetes usually turns into diabetes within 5-10 years if preventative steps aren’t taken.)

-These figures don’t even include the numbers of children affected by type 2 diabetes.
-According to the National Diabetes Statistics Report, 2017, issued by the Centers for Disease Control, 132,000 children, and adolescents in the U.S. have been diagnosed with diabetes.
+These figures don’t even include the number of children affected by type 2 diabetes.
+According to the National Diabetes Statistics Report, 2017, issued by the Centers for Disease Control, 132,000 children and adolescents in the U.S. have been diagnosed with diabetes.
 This figure includes type 1 and type 2 diabetes, but only 5% of people with diabetes are estimated to have type 1.